MaksimPowers/Poker_analyzer/README.md

 # Poker_analyzer
-Poker analyzer that gives you your chances for win versus any amount of players.
+Poker analyzer that gives you your chances for win against any amount of players.